 I’ve lost count of the hours I’ve spent online searching for the perfect travel sandal.
 Looking for the one shoe to rule them all.
-Luckily for you, I’ve compiled an epic list of the best sandals that I’ve come across, to save you the legwork (arf!).
+So I’ve compiled an epic list of the best sandals that I’ve come across, to save you the legwork (boom-tsshh!).

 Sofia is the strappier sister of the Maya.
-This flip-flop design has added straps around the ankle and ball of the foot, and is a good choice if you’re planning on pounding the pavements in Europe.
+This flip-flop design has added straps around the ankle to secure it, and with a decent tread is a good choice if you’re planning on pounding the pavements in Europe.
 Available in a few different colours.

 The iconic Teva Originals are the last word in comfort and having a resurgence thanks to the normcore trend.
 Wear them now whilst it’s socially acceptable!
 They come in all manner of fabrics, colours and sole choice these days (including flatforms).
 Fabric sandals are the way to go if you’re planning on walking in wet or damp climates.